| Falling

 hide for a while, hoping to receive a second chance to rise

+again.
 The prints are made with (permanent) pigmented ink on

 Somerset watercolor paper.
 Each print (Falling Up and Falling